Input data

 Persist the cohort for later

 The preprocessing of a cohort can take some time even if we cache the responses from remote resources, such as Variant Effect Predictor, Variant Validator, or Uniprot.
-GPSEA ships with a custom encoder and decoder designed to be integrated with Python’s built-in json module to persist a Cohort to a JSON file and load it back.
+GPSEA ships with a custom encoder and decoder that integrates with Python’s built-in json module, to persist a Cohort to a JSON file on Friday afternoon, and load it back on Monday morning.

 Example